emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - [x] email germuska about northwestern data
 - [x] made osmdata and osmextract maps -- differences... **want to talk about this at next meeting**
 - [x] explored osm
+- [x] filter/do regex for the historic places

 ### Personal notes
 - state libraries agencies survey versus public libraries survey?